 Lawsuits called this “secondary perforation,” “spontaneous perforation” or “spontaneous migration.”
 They alleged Bayer’s label used from 2008 through 2014 did not contain warnings for secondary perforation.

 “The Court reaches this conclusion reluctantly, knowing that it will doom hundreds of cases, but in the Court’s view it is compelled by the law.”

-In 2013, the Supreme Court consolidated other cases in multicounty litigation in New Jersey under Judge Brian R. Martinotti.
+In 2013, the court consolidated cases into multicounty litigation in New Jersey.
+Judge Brian R. Martinotti oversaw the cases.
 Then, in 2016, the court reassigned those cases to Judge Rachelle L. Harz.

-“The complaints filed allege that the plaintiffs suffered injuries and/or damages as a result of misplacement of the Mirena device,” the New Jersey Judiciary Court System says online.
+“The complaints filed allege that the plaintiffs suffered injuries and/or damages as a result of misplacement of the Mirena device ”

 Please seek the advice of a medical professional before making health care decisions.

 Calling this number connects you with Wilson and Peterson, LLP or one of its trusted legal partners.
 A law firm representative will review your case for free.

 Wilson and Peterson, LLP funds Drugwatch because it supports the organization’s mission to keep people safe from dangerous drugs and medical devices.(888) 645-1617